n2o/ClojurePetriNet/README.md

 ## Examples

-For some examples, start the GUI, click in the Menubar --> File --> Load Database and locate database.dsl in this respository.
+For some examples, start the GUI, click in the
+Menubar --> File --> Load Database and locate database.dsl in this respository.

 ![Load Database](http://imageshack.com/a/img27/3171/a96e.png)

 There are currently 3 nets in the database.
 Select one net from the left and start simulating two traffic lights, one or two elevators or create your own ones.

+Available:
+  * database.dsl - stores the three sample nets
+  * two-traffic-lights.dsl - sample net
+  * elevator1.dsl - sample net
+  * elevator2.dsl - sample net with configured properties

 ## Documentation and Design Decisions